 Yes, but it is a bit confusing.
 If there’s no snow (or rain) falling from the sky and you’re not in a cloud, then the temperature decreases by about 5.4 degrees Fahrenheit for every 1,000 feet up you go in elevation.
 That is 9.8°Celsius per 1,000 meters in mathematical speak.
 However, if you’re in a cloud, or it is snowing/raining, the temperature decreases by about 3.3°F for every 1,000 feet up you go in elevation.
 That’s a change of 6°C per 1,000 meters.

 Wondering why temperature decreases with higher altitude.
-Michael Tinnesand, associate director for academic programs at the American Chemical Society, explained in Scientific American like this: “The farther away you get from the earth, the thinner the atmosphere gets.
+Michael Tinnesand, associate director for academic programs at the American Chemical Society, explained it in Scientific American like this: “The farther away you get from the earth, the thinner the atmosphere gets.
 The total heat content of a system is directly related to the amount of matter present, so it is cooler at higher elevations.

 Here’s a handy chart to visualize the temperature decrease with elevation: